hobartprinting/prepress/README.md

 # prepress
-Note: The BSD only applies to the files prepress-main.tcl, prepress-printers.tcl, and files in msgs directory.
+Note: The BSD3 clause only applies to the files prepress-main.tcl, prepress-printers.tcl, and files in msgs directory.
 TCL/TK, Ghostscript, Imagemagick, Tablelist all have their own copywrites.

 Utility to help fine tune, convert, measure coverage, or inspect files that will be sent to a press or printer.